-- The recovery environment provides access to recovery tools, applications and custom drivers for standalone bootable media, or a Bootable Backup Media that was manually made bootable using RecoverAssist (Recover tab).
+- The recovery environment provides access to recovery tools, applications and custom drivers for standalone bootable media, or a Bootable Backup Media that was manually made bootable using RecoverAssist (System tab).

 - The recovery environment access to a command prompt.

 - The recovery environment can access backups on local or remote destinations.

 The type of operating system that you are creating the RecoverAssist media for, will determine how the media can be created.
 There are two ways to create a bootable media using RecoverAssist: From the operating system’s installation disk or using the operating system installed on a computer.

 Note: Bootable media can't be created using a Windows Server Core installation.
 You can use a RecoverAssist media created on a Windows Server installation, to launch a recovery environment and access backups of a Core Server for a recovery.